RichardKelley/richardkelley.github.io/videos.md

 ### Beacon-Based Collision Avoidance

-<p>My team worked with a Canadian startup to demonstrate beacon-based
+<p>My team worked with a Canadian startup in 2021 and 2022 to
-pedestrian collision avoidance.
+demonstrate beacon-based pedestrian collision avoidance.
 The idea shown in the video below is that an app broadcasts the pedestrian's position to a server, which is queried by the car's motion planner to enable planning in the presence of sensor range limitations and occlusion.</p>

 <p>This video shows one of the few tests where I was not the safety
 driver.
 Instead, you can see me walking in front of the car, which